This article is a rather fast & dirty travel guide.

 But it turns out that I should have been more curious because 10 minutes away from Pantai Sulamadeha you got what’s called Teluk (bay) Sulamadeha and it looks georgeous.

 Jikomalamo is just in front of Pulau Hiri.
 As of February 2017 they are heavy construction ongoing to build restaurants and other stuff to accomodate visitors.

 Scenes sighted while riding across the island

-Spices drying in the sun are pretty common in the streets of Ternate.
+Spices (mostly cloves and nutmeg) drying under the sun are pretty common in the streets of Ternate.

 Enjoy a lunch with a stunning view over Pulau Maitara and Pulau Tidore from a place called Panorama Cafe.
 It’s located a few meters before Danau Laguna.